Firefighter Written Exam Practice Test (2024 Guide)

 To pass the written exam, you must score at least 70%.
 It is important to remember that you will need to pass the first section before you will be allowed to take the second portion of the assessment.

 It might seem daunting to prepare for a firefighter safety written test, as so much of the test content is withheld and can change between departments.

 However, because it is not a firefighting test specifically, there are even more practice resources available that can help you prepare.

-You can create your practice tests by combining general online practice tests with the apps and study guides created specifically for the fire safety written test.
+You can create your firefighter written exam practice tests by combining general online practice tests with the apps and study guides created specifically for the fire safety written test.

-Using standard online verbal, logical and mathematical reasoning tests will improve your chances of passing the firefighting written test and help you understand the differences between these types of questions.
+Using standard online verbal, logical and mathematical reasoning tests will improve your chances of passing the firefighting written exam and help you understand the differences between these types of questions.